mazwat/mazwat.github.io/arduino-lm.md

 > *"..nimble and charming; sensing and exploring architectural space and pursuing and reacting to people; giving the impression of intelligence but displaying a behavior which is neither anthropomorphic nor zoomorphic, but which is unique to its physical and electronic nature."*

 This is something to think about with your projects. how can you create a project that defies the usual expectations of interaction.
 How can we challenge our assumptions about human or animal interfaces with machines.
-How robots can appear to convery e cuteness or aggression.
+How robots can appear to convey emotions like curiosity or aggression.
 Robots are different beings with a very different situated intelligence.

 In another ==lecture== I will introduce **cybernetics** and we will look at the concept of *situated intelligence* in more detail.